 “Man is paid in direct proportion to the service he renders mankind.

 The same applies in business, you have to give to get what you would desire.”

 – Thomas Wilhite

 There are no hard and fast rules, however, and the approaches can be mixed.
-For example, a company may captain a table at a HIV fundraiser for visibility purposes or a company may sponsor production of a play simply because its theme resonates with company owners.
+For example, a company may captain a table at an HIV fundraiser for visibility purposes or a company may sponsor the production of a play simply because its theme resonates with company owners.

 For individuals, giving is often more closely tied to the “feel good” approach.
 We want to give and we desire to help.
 And it isn’t just money that individuals contribute (discussed later).

 If you want your contributions to make the most impact, then you need to be selective on how you give.